JorgePe/matrix_6x6/README.md

 ## TODO:
-- add more representations to the "font" - but do not expect much more, according to my tests the Technic Hub have only enough memory for ~64 sprites and only if using short strings, so maybe a total of 48 sprites
+- add more representations to the "font" - but do not expect much more, according to my tests the Technic Hub have only enough memory for ~64 sprites and only if using short strings, so maybe a total of 48 sprites...
+- reduce memory usage of the font representation (considering a list of 6 bytes instead of a list of 6 lists of 6 chars but will require some intermediate functions)
 - perhaps an option for 1 or 2 user-defined sprites
 - add some sort of "clustering" feature that extends the 6x6 matrix using several hubs and broadcast/observe methods